sinclairzx81/magnum/readme.md

 <a name='overview' />
 ### overview

 Magnum is a general purpose logic driven templating engine for nodejs developers.
-Magnum templates allow developers to script view logic with javascript syntax, with the intent to allow for the templating of any text based format.
-Inspired by Microsoft Razor.
+Magnum templates allow developers to easily script complex view logic with a javascript like syntax.
+Magnum focuses on being general purpose to enable developers can leverage it for code generation, html templates, xml or other niche template scenarios.

+Inspired by Microsoft Razor

 <a name='example' />
 ### example